-The rights offer entitled eligible stockholders as of record date of January 12, 2018 to subscribe to one rights share for every 2.6 shares held at an offer price of $\mathbb{P}4.80$ per share.
+The rights offer entitled eligible stockholders as of record date of January 12, 2018 to subscribe to one rights share for every 2.6 shares held at an offer price of \$\frac{P}{4}.80\$ per share.

 The rights offer was undertaken on January 22 to 26, 2018.
-Following the close of the offer period, the Parent Company successfully completed the stock rights offer for 157,975,512 common shares with gross proceeds of P758.28 million and was subsequently listed on the PSE on February 2, 2018.
+Following the close of the offer period, the Parent Company successfully completed the stock rights offer for 157,975,512 common shares with gross proceeds of \$\mathbb{P}\$ 758.28 million and was subsequently listed on the PSE on February 2, 2018.

-The proceeds from the stock rights offer were used for the development and expansion plans of the Group's renewable energy projects, general corporate requirements, and payments of loans and the related interest.
+The proceeds from the stock rights offer were used for the development and expansion plans of the Group's renewable energy projects and general corporate requirements.